 Note that the smallest standard deviation (s) that may be used for the assessment against the 0.10 % repeatability requirement and for the calculation of minimum weight is 0.41 d, where d is the digital increment (readability) of the balance.
 This lower limit is based on the rounding error of a digital indication.

-USP General Chapter 1251 elaborates more fully on routine balance tests by applying a risk-based approach on performance verification activities.
+USP General Chapter 1251 elaborates more fully on routine balance tests by applying a risk-based approach to performance verification activities.
 Furthermore, it elaborates on the variability of the balance’s performance over time, which leads to the concept of the safety factor.